Our risk approach

 Line 1 – management is responsible for identifying, assessing, monitoring and managing material risks in the business.
-These teams are responsible for decision making and the execution of the day-to-day business, whilst managing risk and the resulting profit and loss to ensure it is in line with the board’s risk appetite and strategy.
+Business unit teams are responsible for decision-making and the execution of day-to-day business, while managing risk and the resulting profit and loss in line with the board’s risk appetite and strategy.

-Line 2 – the Enterprise Risk Management team is responsible for designing, implementing and monitoring the practices and processes to identify, assess, monitor and manage material risks and provide advice and oversight on material business decisions.
+Line 2 – the Enterprise Risk Management team, led by the CRO, is responsible for designing, implementing and monitoring the practices and processes to identify, assess, monitor and manage material risks, and providing advice and oversight on material business decisions.
 The team also provides objective advice and challenge to the first line’s decisions and provides assurance to the board that the risk profile is aligned with the board’s expectations.

 Line 3 – the Internal Audit team provides independent and objective assurance to the board on the operational effectiveness of risk management across the business and the effectiveness of our control processes.

-The Group CRO heads up Enterprise Risk Management, which is independent to the business function, reports to the CEO and has unrestricted access to the committees and boards.
-The CRO has primary responsibility for the design and establishment of the ERM Framework and oversight of the first line’s implementation and operation of the framework.
-If there are material breaches or deviations from the ERM framework or the ERM Framework did not adequately address a material risk, the CRO on behalf of the board, will notify APRA and a qualification will be included in the board’s annual Risk Management Declaration to APRA with a description of the cause and circumstances and steps taken, or proposed to be taken, to remedy the problem.
+The CRO heads up Enterprise Risk Management, which is independent to the business function, reports to the CEO, and has unrestricted access to the various boards and committees.
+The CRO has primary responsibility for the design and establishment of the ERM framework and oversight of the first line’s implementation and operation of the framework.
+If there are material breaches or deviations from the ERM framework or the ERM framework did not adequately address a material risk, the CRO, on behalf of the board, will notify APRA and a qualification will be included in the board’s annual risk management declaration to APRA with a description of the cause and circumstances and steps taken, or proposed to be taken, to remedy the problem.

 To maintain independence, the Internal Audit team does not have responsibility for any of our business or risk management processes or practices.
-The director of Internal Audit has a reporting line to the chairman of the Audit Committee and regularly meets with the committee without management present.
-In line with the audit charter, an independent assessment of the Internal Audit team should be undertaken every four years to assess the effectiveness of the team and its compliance with international internal audit standards.
-This review was last performed in 2013 and showed the team was functioning well and effectively fulfilling its duties.
-The next independent review is expected to be completed in 2017.
+The Director of Internal Audit has a reporting line to the Chairman of the Audit Committee and regularly meets with the committee without management present.
+The Audit Committee assesses the adequacy, performance and independence of the Internal Audit function annually and was satisfied with the results of this assessment in 2017.
+An independent quality assurance review of the effectiveness of the Internal Audit team, and its compliance with international internal audit standards, is undertaken periodically, with the next review expected to be completed, by a third party, in 2018.

-AMP has appointed Ernst & Young (EY) as the company’s external auditors with Tony Johnson currently leading the EY team responsible for AMP’s audit.
-Tony took on the role of lead auditor in 2013.
-The lead auditor is required to rotate every five years unless special circumstances require this to be extended for additional years.
+AMP has appointed Ernst & Young (EY) as the company’s external auditor with the lead auditor rotating every five years unless special circumstances require this to be extended for additional years.
 Our Audit Committee has adopted a charter of audit independence, which sets out a framework to assist in maintaining the independence of EY as a result of its business dealings with AMP.